mokun/libgdx-demo-pax-britannica/README.md

 ![teamplay](https://github.com/mokun/libgdx-demo-pax-britannica/blob/master/pax1.jpg)

-### B. Two-Button Control ###
+### C. Two-Button Control ###

 Up to a total of 4 players may engage in a hot-seat game.

 Each player now is given **two** control buttons-- one for producing aircraft, one for choosing target.

 The NEW Key Mappings are as follows :

 ```
 Player 1
-S : press/hold/release to produce aircraft
+S : press to start the dial. hold to land on the selected quadrant. release to produce a ship
 D : press to rotate target

 Player 2
-K : produce aircraft
+K : produce ship
 L : rotate target

 Player 3
-Down : produce aircraft
+Down : produce ship
 Right : rotate target

 Player 4
-2 : produce aircraft
+2 : produce ship
 6 : rotate target
 ```

+Alternatively, Player 1 (Blue) may use the left and right mouse button for control.

-Alternatively, one may plug in more than one USB keyboards for more spacious seating.
+one may plug in more than one USB keyboards for more spacious seating.

-### C. Score Board ###
+### D. Score Board ###

 We put together a score board as a 4 x 5 table.